Docker Compose でのサービス定義

 Relative host paths are only supported by Compose that deploy to a local container runtime.
 This is because the relative path is resolved from the Compose file’s parent directory which is only applicable in the local case.
 When Compose deploys to a non-local platform it rejects Compose files which use relative host paths with an error.
 To avoid ambiguities with named volumes, relative paths should always begin with . or ...

-The long form syntax allows the configuration of additional fields that can't be expressed in the short form.
+The long form syntax lets you configure additional fields that can't be expressed in the short form.

 • type: The mount type.
-Either volume, bind, tmpfs, npipe, or cluster
+Either volume, bind, tmpfs, image, npipe, or cluster

-• source: The source of the mount, a path on the host for a bind mount, or the name of a volume defined in the top-level volumes key.
+• source: The source of the mount, a path on the host for a bind mount, a Docker image reference for an image mount, or the name of a volume defined in the top-level volumes key.
 Not applicable for a tmpfs mount.

 • target: The path in the container where the volume is mounted.